openstack-archive/sahara/doc/source/intro/overview.rst

 The sahara product communicates with the following OpenStack services:

-* Dashboard (horizon) - provides a GUI with ability to use all of sahara’s features.
+* Dashboard (horizon) - provides a GUI with ability to use all of sahara's features.
 * Identity (keystone) - authenticates users and provides security tokens that are used to work with OpenStack, limiting a user's abilities in sahara to